websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/using-the-inventory-management-system.md

 # Using the Inventory Management System

-> Commerce 2.1+
+> Availability: Commerce 2.1+

-The latest Liferay Commerce 2.1's _Inventory Management_ system creates a single place for users to manage their inventory across the entire Liferay Commerce instance.
+Liferay Commerce's _Inventory Management_ system is a single place for users to manage inventory across an entire Liferay Commerce instance.

-Users can add inventory items, view the list of orders for a particular item (SKU), designate Safety Stock, and view changes to the item.
+Users can add inventory items, view the list of orders for a particular item (SKU), designate Safety Stock, and view historical changes to items.
 Inventory Management is also tied to the warehouses; from here, users can also view the stock available in each warehouse.

 To manage your inventory, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Inventory_.

 ## Adding an Inventory Item

-Each inventory item is tracked by a SKU; this SKU is semi-independent from the SKU created in the product catalog.
+Each inventory item is tracked by a SKU<!-- ; this SKU is semi-independent from the SKU created in the product catalog -->.
 Users can add multiple SKUs in the _Inventory Management_ and ensure that there is adequate quantities for each SKU.

 To add an inventory item: